Ivan Alexander of Bulgaria: Early rule

-After giving the impression that he wished to negotiate, Ivan Alexander, reinforced by Mongol cavalry, overwhelmed the smaller but better organized Byzantine army in the Battle of Rusokastro.
-The contested cities surrendered to Ivan Alexander, while Andronikos III sought refuge within the walls of Rusokastro.
+After giving the impression that he wished to negotiate, Ivan Alexander Asen, reinforced by Mongol cavalry, overwhelmed the smaller but better organized Byzantine army in the Battle of Rusokastro.
+The contested cities surrendered to Ivan Alexander Asen, while Andronikos III sought refuge within the walls of Rusokastro.
 The war ended with Ivan Alexander meeting Andronikos and agreeing a peace based on the status quo.

 To seal the alliance, he betrothed his eldest son, Michael Asen IV, to Andronikos's daughter Maria (Eirene), the marriage taking place in 1339.
 The Bulgarian emperor was now free to turn his attentions to Belaur, but it was not until 1336 or 1337 that the rebellion in the northwest was put down.

-In about 1332, Ivan Alexander had crowned his eldest son Michael Asen IV co-emperor, perhaps to safeguard possession of the throne by his own family.
+In about 1332, Ivan Alexander Asen had crowned his eldest son Michael Asen IV co-emperor, perhaps to safeguard possession of the throne by his own family.
 He followed up this traditional association with the coronation of his younger sons Ivan Sracimir and Ivan Asen IV in 1337.
-Ivan Alexander may have intended the creation of two younger co-emperors to establish immediate control over important cities and regions, as Ivan Sracimir was eventually based in Vidin, and Ivan Asen IV perhaps in Preslav.
+Ivan Alexander Asen may have intended the creation of two younger co-emperors to establish immediate control over important cities and regions, as Ivan Sracimir was eventually based in Vidin, and Ivan Asen IV perhaps in Preslav.
 Nevertheless, this was a marked departure from Byzantine practice, in which younger sons of the sovereign were made despots, whether they were charged with a territorial administration or not.